-The Food and Drug Administration may soon enforce huge restrictions on where some flavored vaping products can be sold—and soon.
+The Food and Drug Administration may enforce huge restrictions on where some flavored vaping products can be sold—and soon.
 The move is brought on by the agency’s effort to crack down on the sale of vaping products to underage consumers.

 Citing senior agency officials familiar with the matter, the Washington Post reported Thursday that FDA Commissioner Scott Gottlieb could announce a ban on the sale of some flavored e-cigs products—specifically flavored cartridges—in “tens of thousands of convenience stores and gas stations across the country” as soon as next week: